infrafast/piwebpool/README.md

 already used for other need.
 In case you have issues with dependencies and packages, please refer to the list below in this document so you can fix manually.

-The application default directory is  /usr/share/adafruit/webide/repositories/piweb with a symlink to /var/www/html, listening on 80
+The application default directory is a folder having the same name as the git repository to be cloned in apache html folder, listening on 80

-You can change default values in setup.sh file
+1) cd /var/www/html

-1)  deploy all files in /var/www/html and run the piwebpool install script using command "source setup.sh"
+2)  run the piwebpool install script using command "source setup.sh" You can change default values in setup.sh file if you wish

 2) change configuration.php with your db password